On Air Now

 This means that the cost of an adult passport will go from £72.50 to a whopping £85, whilst a child's will go from £46 to £58.50.

-However, you can avoid paying the full whack by opting to apply for a renewal online, rather than via post.
+You can avoid paying the full whack by opting to apply for a renewal online, rather than via post.

 By doing this, an adult passport would cost £75.70 and a child's £49, so the increase would be minimal.